flopezo/notes/guide_vitae.md

 ## Edit the `awesome-cv` template

 The file `"awesome-cv.cls"` contains all the configuration details for fonts, spacing, etc. I changed the  `\fontsize` elements and added `/Library/Fonts/` to `\fontdir`, enabling the use of other installed fonts such as `Open Sans`.
 I also copied, pasted, and renamed some font files to match the filenames needed for knitting (e.g., I created a copy of `OpenSans-Semibold.ttf`, which I renamed to `OpenSans-Medium.ttf`).
+Search for the `\newfontfamily` element to find the default font type (`Roboto`).